Neofunctionalism: Critiques of Neofunctionalism

-The Empirical level
+Empirical level

 Despite its profound insights in regional integration, neofunctionalism is widely criticized at an empirical level for failing to account the reality of the European Communities.
 Neofunctionalism predicts a progressive political integration, but such a development did not occur in the 1970s.
 The absence or the slow pace of regional integration in Western Europe throughout the 1970s and early 1980s has been the focus of the critique.
 The French boycott of the European institutions in the mid-1960s, led by then French President Charles de Gaulle's "Empty Chair" policy, had led to recognize the importance of political leaders as constraints on the integration process.
 The neofunctionalists have acknowledged that "de Gaulle has proved us wrong".

 Haas also talked about "spillback", a disintegrative equivalent to spillover.
 Brexit can be regarded as an example of spillback process in the EU.
 Neofunctionalist framework does not predict that a major country chooses to leave the EU.
 However, neofunctionalism scholars may argue that spillback processes are often followed by spillovers, that crises are opportunities to further integrate in the long run.
 As Jean Monnet famously puts in his memoirs, "Europe will be forged in crises and will be the sum of the solutions adopted for those crises".

-The Theoretical level
+Theoretical level

 On theoretical grounds, Intergovernmentalism is a theory on European integration which rejects the neofunctionalist mechanisms of integration.
 Intergovernmentalism is an alternative theory of political integration that also aims to explain the integration process, where power in international organizations is possessed by the member-states and decisions are made unanimously.
 Independent appointees of the governments or elected representatives have solely advisory or implementational functions.
 Intergovernmentalism is used by most international organizations today.
 An alternative method of decision-making in international organizations is supranationalism.

 The theory, initially proposed by Stanley Hoffmann (classical intergovernmentalism) and refined by Andrew Moravcsik (liberal intergovernmentalism) suggests that governments control the level and speed of European integration.
 Any increase in power at supranational level, Moravcsik argues, results from a direct decision by governments who make decisions based on a domestic agenda.
 The theory rejects the spillover-effect argument and the idea that supranational organisations wield political influence on par with that of national governments.

 Neofunctionalists have criticized intergovernmentalism on theoretical grounds as well as on the basis of empirical evidence, which they claim demonstrates that intergovernmentalism is incapable of explaining the dynamics and trajectory of European integration.